kevinsullivan/cs-dm/notes/_build/html/_sources/10-natural-deduction.rst.txt

 10. Natural Deduction
 *********************

+KS: Edit this intro.

+Finally, logic consequence.
+A set of logical propositions, premises, is said to entail another, a conclusion, if in every interpretation where all of the premises are true the conclusion is also true.
+See the file, consequence.dfy, for a consequence checker that works by exhaustive checking of all interpretations. <More to come>.

+KS: Transition here from sematic to syntactic entailment.

 Note to self: The next few chapters separate complexities on the way to full first-order logic.
 The first, addressed here, is the shift from a semantic to a syntactic approach to judging truth.
 Derivation